sioan/softXRayDataAndControls/myAnalysisTools/development/glue_config/.glue/dls/README.txt

 10) (check) zmq can send address of object (maybe use __init__ instead of setup? ) to ipython terminal. no can make qt interaction.

-11) maybe see if zmq can directly send pyobject. is this even useful?
+11) (check) maybe see if zmq can directly send pyobject. is this even useful?

 12) (check) using gc.get_object() and searching for specific class type to find memory to ctype cast.